mabbestas/OOP-Fundamentals/README.md

 * Encapsulation means hiding the internal details or mechanics of how an object does something for security reasons.

 ## Inheritance
+Inheritance refers to the ability of an object to take on one or more characteristics from other classes of objects.
+The characteristics inherited are usually instance variables or member functions.
+An object that inherits these characteristics is known as a subclass.
+The object it inherits them from is known as a superclass.
+There are five types of inheritance:
+* Single inheritance - Subclasses inherit characteristics from a single superclass.
+* Multiple inheritance - A subclass may have more than one superclass and inherit characteristics from all of them.
+* Multilevel inheritance - A subclass may have its own subclasses.
+In other words, a subclass of a superclass can itself be a superclass to other subclasses.
+* Hierarchical inheritance - A base class acts as the parent superclass to multiple levels of subclasses.
+* Hybrid inheritance - A combination of one or more of the other inheritance types.

+## Polymorphism

 ## Abstraction
 The main purpose of abstraction is hiding the unnecessary details from the users.
 Abstraction is selecting data from a larger pool to show only relevant details of the object to the user.
 It helps in reducing programming complexity and efforts.